-In this first part of a 2-part series, Claire Brady offers thoughts on what sustainability teams in the retail sector could focus on during these unprecedented times
+In this first part of a 2-part series, Sian Cooke offers thoughts on what sustainability teams in the retail sector could focus on during these unprecedented times

 I’ve watched in awe over the last few weeks as organisations have overhauled their working patterns, their objectives and even their business models in a matter of days.